Hexaemeron: Late antiquity

 Saint Basil delivered a lecture series over the course of three days during 378 AD on the Genesis creation narrative.
 Using the information he had prepared for this, he wrote his Hexaemeron, which spanned nine homilies.
 This text figures as the earliest extant Christian Hexaemeron, and the first instance of this genre since the appearance of Philo's.
 He opened it as follows:If sometimes on a bright night, whilst gazing with watchful eyes on the inexpressible beauty of the stars, you have thought of the Creator of all things; if you have asked yourself who it is that has dotted the heaven with such flowers, and why visible things are even more useful than beautiful; if sometimes in the day you have studied the marvels of light, if you have raised yourself by visible things to the invisible being, then you are a well prepared auditor, and you can take your place in this august and blessed amphitheatre.It was widely influential, being translated into multiple languages and resulting in the composition of many other Hexaemeron among his own contemporaries, including his brother Gregory of Nyssa and Ambrose.

 Among the Latin Fathers, Ambrose and Augustine of Hippo wrote some of the earliest extant hexaemeral literature.
 Ambrose's Hexaemeron is heavily influenced by Basil's work of the same name.
 In contrast, Augustine wrote several works that serve as commentaries on the Genesis narrative, including the final section of The Confessions and De Genesi ad litteram (published in 416).

 The first Hexaemeron in the Syriac language was the Hexaemeron of Jacob of Serugh in the early sixth century, including one homily dedicated to each of the creation days.
 Later, the prolific Syriac theologian Jacob of Edessa wrote his own Hexaemeron in the first years of the eighth century as his final work.

-The popularity of the genre lended itself to the widespread distribution of related texts.
+The popularity of the genre lent itself to the widespread distribution of related texts.
 Hexaemeral literature became widespread as far as in Ethiopic Christianity, with hexaemeral motifs replete in an Aksumite text known as On the One Judge known from the Aksumite Collection.